PhilippinesOfficial Name: Republic of the Philippines

 Persons who overstay their visas are subject to fines and detention by Philippine immigration authorities.
 Please remain aware of your visa status while in the Philippines and strictly follow immigration laws and regulations.
 Travelers departing the country from international airports must pay a Passenger Service Charge in Philippine pesos.
 Visit the Embassy of the Philippines website for the most current visa information.

 Certain foreigners must apply for an Emigration Clearance Certificate (ECC) from the Bureau of Immigration before they may depart the Philippines.
-For more detailed information on how this applies to many temporary visitors and to certain immigrants, please visit the BI website.
+For more detailed information on how this applies to many temporary visitors and to certain immigrants, please visit the Bureau of Immigration’s website.

 Special requirements exist for the entry of minors who are not accompanied by a parent or legal guardian and who do not possess a valid visa.
 The Bureau of Immigration recently strengthened its enforcement of penalties for these requirements.
 Children under 15 years of age unaccompanied by a parent or legal guardian must obtain a “waiver of exclusion" before entering the Philippines.
 These waivers are available from Philippine embassies and consulates or from the Bureau of Immigration and Detention in Manila.
 Please check with these entities for further details.
 At this writing, children attempting to enter the Philippines without a waiver of exclusion will be assessed a fee of 3,120 pesos upon arrival (payable only in pesos).
 The Bureau of Immigration will retain a photocopy of the child’s passport.

 HIV/AIDS RESTRICTIONS: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors.
 Philippine law prohibits discrimination in travel and residency matters based simply on an individual’s actual or perceived HIV status.
-Please verify this information with the Embassy of the Philippines at 1600 Massachusetts Avenue, NW, Washington, D.C.
+For more information contact the Embassy of the Philippines at 1600 Massachusetts Avenue, NW, Washington, D.C.
 20036, telephone 202-467-9300 before you travel.

 Safety and Security